StatBiomed/FineST/README.rst

 Detailed Manual
 ===============

-The full manual is at `finest-rtd-tutorial <https://finest-rtd-tutorial.readthedocs.io>`_ for installation, tutorials and examples.
+The full manual is at `FineST tutorial <https://finest-rtd-tutorial.readthedocs.io>`_ for installation, tutorials and examples.

 * `Interpolate between-spots among within-spots by FineST (For Visium dataset)`_.